adonisjs/legacy-docs/3.0/database-setup.md

 - Database
 ---

-AdonisJs officially supports SQL databases like MySQL, PostgreSQL, SQLite, etc. Below is the list of supported databases.
+AdonisJs officially supports the list of databases listed below.
+All of the supported databases can be accessed using unified Javascript syntax.

 1. PostgreSQL
 2. MySQL